Accidents Happen, Let Us Help

 Call our office immediately should you experience any of these issues.

-In the event of an eye emergency, here are some DOs and DON’Ts to guide you:
+If you or a loved one experience an eye emergency, here are some do’s and don’ts to guide you:

 - Foreign particles in the eye such as small pieces of glass or metal